team-charls/netpbm-wic-codec/README.md

 It makes it possible to view Netpbm encoded images in Windows PhotoViewer, Windows Explorer (including thumbnails) and import these images in Microsoft Office documents.

-It is a C++ 23 implementation based on the <https://github.com/chausner/PnmWicImageCodec> project.
+It is a C++ 23 implementation originally based on the [PNM WIC Image Codec project](https://github.com/chausner/PnmWicImageCodec).
-It leverages the C++/WinRT framework to implement the classic COM components required for a WIC codec.
+It leverages the C++/WinRT framework to implement the classic COM components required for a WIC codec and uses Wix v5 for the installer.

 ## Introduction